henkelmax/simple-voice-chat/.github/ISSUE_TEMPLATE/bug_report.md

 **Log files**
 Please provide log files of the game session in which the problem occurred.
 Don't paste the complete logs into the issue.
 You can use [https://gist.github.com/](https://gist.github.com/).

 **Versions**
 - Minecraft version
-- Forge/Fabric version
+- Forge/Fabric/Bukkit/Spigot/Paper version
-- Mod version
+- Mod/Plugin version

 **Other mods**
-A list of the other mods that were installed when this problem occurred.
+A list of the other mods/plugins that were installed when this problem occurred.
-It would be ideal if you could test if this problem persists when no other mod is installed.
+It would be ideal if you could test if this problem persists when no other mod/plugin is installed.
-If not, please narrow down the mod(s) that are causing the problem.
+If not, please narrow down the mod(s)/plugin(s) that are causing the problem.

 **Screenshots (Optional)**
 Screenshots of the issue.